-Data collection is being done in the SYTF facilities, as demonstrated by the percentages and charts in prior plans.
-Additional data will be gathered and provided in the next Annual Plan update.
+Data collection is in process of implementation across the SYTF facilities.
+Additional information will be provided in the next Annual Plan update.

 Describe outcome measures that will be utilized to measure or determine the results of programs and interventions supported by block grant funds.
+Describe any progress on this element since May 1, 2023, at the end of your response: